 The claimants pointed out that the MULTINATIONAL ENTERPRISE exercises a control relationship for which the Franchise Disclosure Documents registered by the [MULTINATIONAL ENTERPRISE] with the Federal Trade Commission of the United States of America are listed.
 For example, they mentioned that "The [MULTINATIONAL ENTERPRISE] has had direct participation in the demolition of the affected site.
 This is because although the [MULTINATIONAL ENTERPRISE] is not an engineering company, it was the [MULTINATIONAL ENTERPRISE] who delivered the commercial partners the prototype that the hotel should have (...) and it was also who approved the construction plans and who constantly monitored the demolition and construction through its own architects. (...)
-Moreover, even in cases where the [MULTINATIONAL ENTERPRISE] does not participate as a hotel operator, but only as a franchisor, [THE MULTINATIONAL ENTERPRISE] retains control of the architecture and design plans of the hotel and the commercial relationship does not continue unless these plans are aligned with the policies and standards of [THE MULTINATIONAL ENTERPRISE]" of the standards of [THE MULTINATIONAL ENTERPRISE] of the standards of [THE MULTINATIONAL ENTERPRISE] of the standards of [THE MULTINATIONAL
+Moreover, even in cases where the [MULTINATIONAL ENTERPRISE] does not participate as a hotel operator, but only as a franchisor, [THE MULTINATIONAL ENTERPRISE] retains control of the architecture and design plans of the hotel and the commercial relationship does not continue unless these plans are aligned with the policies and standards of [THE MULTINATIONAL ENTERPRISE]"

 Nevertheless, it has been verified that the commercial relationship is generated by virtue of the Operation Services Contract in which it is the MULTINATIONAL ENTERPRISE that will provide services to the Peruvian hotel company once the Peruvian real state company delivers the hotel to the Peruvian hotel company with all the thick work and fine work finishes completed and furnished.
-Also, in the case of the advisory contract for the design review, it is specified that the commercial relationship of the MULTINATIONAL
+Also, in the case of the advisory contract for the design review, it is specified that the commercial relationship of the MULTINATIONAL ENTERPRISE with respect to the Peruvian real estate company is that of an independent contractor.